remlapmot/mrrobust/README.md

 * [Acknowledgements](#acknowledgements)

 ## Latest updates
-* April 2018: `mregger` now has option `radial` which implements the radial formulation of the MR-Egger model (and of the IVW model when used with option `ivw`).
+* April 2018: `mregger` now has option `radial` which implements the radial formulation of the MR-Egger model, and of the IVW model when used with option `ivw`.

 ## Short video introduction
 [Click here for a short video demonstrating the use of the package.](https://drive.google.com/open?id=0B1owQlNgzNcPY0lMSGk0SnFfQWs)